RogoSolutions/rogo-esp32-sdk/docs/en/api-guides/build-system.rst

 .. _component-requirements-implementation:

-Requirements in the Build System Implementation
+Requirements in the build system implementation
 -----------------------------------------------

 - Very early in the CMake configuration process, the script ``expand_requirements.cmake`` is run.
 This script does a partial evaluation of all component CMakeLists.txt files and builds a graph of component requirements (this :ref:`graph may have cycles <component-circular-dependencies>`).
 The graph is used to generate a file ``component_depends.cmake`` in the build directory.
 - The main CMake process then includes this file and uses it to determine the list of components to include in the build (internal ``BUILD_COMPONENTS`` variable).
-The ``BUILD_COMPONENTS`` variable is sorted so dependencies are listed first, however, as the component dependency graph has cycles this cannot be guaranteed for all components.
+The ``BUILD_COMPONENTS`` variable is sorted so dependencies are listed first, however as the component dependency graph has cycles this cannot be guaranteed for all components.
 The order should be deterministic given the same set of components and component dependencies.
 - The value of ``BUILD_COMPONENTS`` is logged by CMake as "Component names: "
 - Configuration is then evaluated for the components included in the build.
 - Each component is included in the build normally and the CMakeLists.txt file is evaluated again to add the component libraries to the build.